Golang Maps Tutorial

 The output of the above program is

-The above program returns the salary of joe as 0.
+The above program returns empty string as the currency name for INR.
 There will be no runtime error when we try to retrieve the value for a key that is not present in the map.

 Checking if a key exists